Chocolate Dipped Peppermint Marshmallows

 - 2 teaspoons pure vanilla extract

-- 8 ounces glazing chocolate (dark or milk, depending on preference)
+- 8 ounces (225g) glazing dark or milk chocolate

-- In bowl of stand mixer (fitted with whisk attachment) add 3/4 cup of cold water.
-Sprinkle surface of water slowly with gelatin --but do not agitate.
-Allow to sit for 5 minutes.
+- In bowl of stand mixer, fitted with whisk attachment, add ¾ cup (180 mL) of cold water.
+Sprinkle the surface of water with the powdered gelatin - but do not agitate.
+Allow the gelatin to sit for 5 minutes.

-- Combine sugar, corn syrup, salt, and 3/4 cup of water in a medium saucepan.
-Stir over medium heat until sugar has dissolved. urn up heat to medium-high and bring sugar mixture to a low boil until candy thermometer reaches 238 degrees Fahrenheit.
+- Combine the granulated sugar, corn syrup, salt, and an additional ¾ cup (180 mL) of water in a medium saucepan.
+Stir over medium heat until the sugar has dissolved.
+Turn up heat to medium-high and bring the sugar mixture to a low boil until a candy thermometer reaches 238°F (114°C).

-- Pour into the prepared baking sheet, smooth with an offset spatula and allow to sit uncovered for 3-4 hours, or until marshmallow has set completely.
+- Pour the marshmallow mixture into the prepared baking sheet and smooth with an offset spatula.
+Allow to sit uncovered for 3 to 4 hours, or until the marshmallow has set completely.

-- Sift 1 cup of powdered sugar over a large sheet or wax or parchment paper.
-Unmold the marshmallows onto the powdered sugar (trim the edges if you want them to look very uniform)--and using a lightly oiled long knife, cut the marshmallows into 1.5" squares.
-Place another 1/2 cup of sifted powdered sugar into a bowl and coat each marshmallow lightly in powdered sugar.
-Set aside on a large baking sheet.
+- Sift 1 cup (120g) of powdered sugar over a large sheet of wax or parchment paper.
+Unmold the marshmallow onto the powdered sugar (trim the edges with a lightly oiled sharp knife to remove any jagged edges).
+Using a lightly oiled large straight-edged knife, cut the marshmallows into 1½-inch squares.
+Sift another ½ cup (60g) of sifted powdered sugar into a medium bowl.
+Toss each marshmallow lightly in powdered sugar.
+Set the marshmallows aside on a large baking sheet, setting them apart slightly.

-- Place candy canes in a large freezer bag, removing any excess air.
-Using a rolling pin or edge of a large wooden spoon, crush the candy canes until they are in small uniform pieces.
+- Place the candy canes in a large Ziplock bag, squeezing out any excess air.
+Using a rolling pin or the edge of a large wooden spoon, crush the candy canes until they are in small uniform pieces for sprinkling.